Ericfrazier/digitalframeworks-spring2019/assignment1.md

 # assignment 1
 Due at 6 pm next Tuesday

+Story about Bernie’s run to the 2020 election.
+How can Bernie turn the tide and win the democratic nomination and the presidency.

+The background for this topic is the fact that election season is coming and once again Bernie Sanders is running for president of the United States.
+Last time around, Bernie was a virtual unknown in the race and came out of nowhere to make a name for himself even though he was screwed out of the primary by the DNC.
+The article that I found that made me suggest this topic shows data on how Bernie’s 2020 bid is shaping up to be better than his 2016 bid.
+The data shows that he is leaps and bounds ahead of where he was at in 2016 and has a better chance of winning the democratic nomination this year.

 # Data reporting critiques

 This is a critique of the 538 article titled Sanders 2020 is Off to a Faster Start than Sanders 2016 by Oliver Roeder